-Top Ohio Rap/Hip-Hop Artist
+Top Ohio Rap and Hip-Hop Artist

 Already with thousands of views on Youtube, and counting, all together with multiple projects, not just singles but full length albums and EPs, after being released from prison after 12 years Goldmouf Kev has hit the ground running and has not looked back.